eromatiya/A-Personal-Arch-Installation-Guide/POST.md

 ("level full-speed", 63, 32767)
 ```

 To find the best thinkfan configuration for you, search it on the internet.
 I found mine on the ArchWiki.
-Maybe you can find yours too there.
+Maybe you can find yours there too.

 **Make sure to have a configuration file before enabling the thinkfan service!**